-In ELA we read about Rosa Parks and discussed how her actions led to real change in our country.
-We also used this text as the focus for our Trimester writing assessment, examining how the author used figurative language to help convey the theme.
+Special Activities - Black History and/or Lunar New Year: In ELA we read about Rosa Parks and discussed how her actions led to real change in our country.
+We also used this text to further explore narrative techniques, examining how the author used figurative language to help convey the theme.

 ELA (English Language Arts - Reading/Writing): As we move into December and January, we will be reading realistic fiction, expository text and argumentative texts, and students will often respond in writing to what they read.
 We are working hard to improve our writing skills, using the P.A.C.E.S. strategy, which helps students organize their expository writing and make sure they have included sufficient evidence.
 In grammar we will focus on verbs, plurals and those pesky possessive nouns.

-Math: We are finishing up Module 2 over the next couple of weeks and starting work on Module 3 (adding and subtracting fractions) after the new year.
+Math: We are finishing up Module 2 over the next week and starting work on Module 3 (adding and subtracting fractions) after Thanksgiving.
 Please remind your child to spend 15-20 minutes on Freckle each night.

-Science: We have wrapped up our study of matter, and students will participate in their first NGSA Interim Science Assessment the first week of December.
-This short assessment is designed as a “check-in” of student progress in regards to the science standards and is not the same as the more formal NGSA Science Assessment which will take place in the spring.
+Science: We are wrapping up our study of matter, and students will participate in their first NGSA Interim Science Assessment in December.
+This short assessment is designed as a “check-in” of student progress with the science standards and is not part of the more formal NGSA Science Assessment which will take place in the spring.